-Applications had to contain at least the following information:
+Applications must contain, at least, the following information:

-- a) Teaching programme. - b) Research and knowledge transfer programme. - c) Curriculum vitae that includes a list of pre- and post-doctoral positions and current or recent links with overseas universities or research centres. - d) A statement explaining the benefits the university will see from the teaching programme and the research and knowledge transfer programme.
+- a) Teaching programme. - b) Research and knowledge transfer programme. - c) Curriculum vitae that includes a list of pre- and post-doctoral positions and current or recent links with overseas universities or research centres. - d) Statement explaining the benefits the university will see from the teaching programme and the research and knowledge transfer programme.